Are you familiar with inbound marketing? If yes, then you must know the popular phrase – “Attract, convert, close, delight.”

 While contacting your clients, make sure to remember their names, personal details and your previous conversation history with them – refer to their last purchase and ask for the feedback.
 All these small factors will help them feel more ‘at home’ with your business.

-However, it requires thorough research on customer background and a systematic track of the customers’ behavior and purchase history.
+However, it requires thorough research on customer background and a systematic track of the customers’ behaviour and purchase history.
 With a customer service CRM system, you can showcase the full customer details, making it easily accessible and comprehensible to your employees.

 The marketing team can start utilizing the CRM dashboard and get useful data from it.
 Gathering valuable insights from the data, they can offer their customers personalized service to make them feel even more special.